rohit-ptl/Git-Cheat-Sheet/README.md

 | git reset <_commit_> | Reset HEAD pointer to <_commit_> and preserve changes as unstaged changes |
 | git reset --hard <_commit_> | Reset HEAD pointer to <_commit_> and discard all following changes |
 | git reset --keep <_commit_> | Reset HEAD pointer to <_commit_> and preserve uncommitted local changes |

+###### Footnotes
+[^1]: In git references or refs are refrences to commits.
+E.g. branches, remote-tracking branches and tags.
+[^a]: Download references alongwith objects necessary to complete their histories.
+[^b]: Instead of merge we can also do rebasing
+[^c]: It also delete corresponding remote tracking branch.